 - See a doctor who has been pre-approved by your employer;

 - Obtain approval from your employer to see a different doctor; or,

 - File a successful petition for approval with the IIC.

 Learn More about Filing for Workers’ Comp in Burley, Idaho

-At Petersen, Parkinson & Arnold PLLC, we offer free initial consultations, and we do not charge any fees or costs unless we help you collect workers’ compensation benefits.
-To learn more about your rights from one of our experienced attorneys, please call (208) 677-8373 or request an appointment online today.
+At Petersen, Parkinson & Arnold PLLC, we offer free initial consultations with a workers’ comp lawyer, and we do not charge any fees or costs unless we help you collect workers’ compensation benefits.
+To learn more about your rights from one of our experienced Burley Workers’ Comp Lawyers, please call (208) 677-8373 or request an appointment online today.